endeavourhealth/InformationManager/Transforms/README.md

 Note this will take a number of hours.

-Run the ImportAny application with the following arguments:
+Run the ImportApp application with the following arguments:

 1. Root folder